ItaiAxelrad/open-spec/docs/specifications/3_Facility Services/28_Electronics Safety and Security/284600 Fire Detection and Alarm.md

    1. The control panel shall receive 120 VAC power (as noted on the plans) via a dedicated fused disconnect circuit.
    1. The system shall be provided with sufficient standby capacity to operate the entire system upon loss of normal 120 VAC power in a normal supervisory mode for a period of twenty-four (24) hours with 5minutes of alarm operation at the end of this period.
 The system shall automatically transfer to the standby power source upon power failure.
 All battery charging and recharging operations shall be automatic.
    1. All external circuits requiring system operating power shall be 24VDC and shall be individually fused at the control panel.
-   1. This fire alarm system shall be compatible in everyway with the system already existing at NREL.
+   1. This fire alarm system shall be compatible in everyway with the system already existing at Owner.
    1. Doors in firewalls are specified under other sections of the specifications to have magnetic holding devices.
 The Contractor shall integrate these devices so as to de-activate the magnets and allow the doors to swing closed in the event of a fire alarm.
    1. FIRE ALARM CONTROL PANEL - MODEL 4120-8001
    1. Control Panel